marcantondahmen/image-refractor/README.md

 | `speed`     | The animation speed.
 Good values are between `0.01` and `0.1`.                                        |
 | `intensity` | The intensity of the underlaying noise.
 Higher values generate higher distortion.                     |

+Check out the [source](demo/index.html#L31) of the demo page for some configuration examples.

 ## Acknowledgements

 Thanks to **SuperHi** for the great inspiration [video](https://www.youtube.com/watch?v=GALjY57ntsk) and